junxit/us-congress-bills-112/metadata.md

 - Sen. Bennet, Michael F. [D-CO] (B001267)
 - Sen. Lautenberg, Frank R. [D-NJ] (L000123)

+## Committees (1)

+- House — Armed Services Committee

 ## Actions

 - 2011-02-28 — Introduced in Senate
 - 2011-02-28 — Passed/agreed to in Senate: Submitted in the Senate, considered, and agreed to without amendment and with a preamble by Unanimous Consent.(consideration: CR S1021; text as passed Senate: CR S1021; text of measure as introduced: CR S979)
 - 2011-02-28 — Submitted in the Senate, considered, and agreed to without amendment and with a preamble by Unanimous Consent. (consideration: CR S1021; text as passed Senate: CR S1021; text of measure as introduced: CR S979)
+- 2011-03-01 — Message on Senate action sent to the House.
+- 2011-03-01 — Received in the House.
+- 2011-03-01 — Referred to the House Committee on Armed Services.